 If an employee does not have sufficient time outside of working hours to make their blood donation, the employee may be allowed up to two hours without loss of pay.
 Efforts should be made to schedule these appointments in a manner that creates the least disruption to the work setting, preferable at the beginning or end of the work day.
 Historically, state employees have generously donated to the state’s blood banks.
 Departments should continue to be flexible in adjusting employee work schedules to allow employees to make blood donations.

-Government Code section 19991.11 provides that a state employee, who has exhausted all available sick leave, is eligible for paid time off for the purpose of donating an organ or bone marrow to another person.
-Paid leave for the purpose of donating an organ or bone marrow is called “Donor Leave.”
+Government Code section 19991.11 provides that a state employee, who has exhausted all available sick leave, is eligible for a leave of absence for the purpose of donating an organ or bone marrow to another person.
+Leave for the purpose of donating an organ or bone marrow is called “Donor Leave.”

-Intermittent, daily, hourly, and temporary employees are eligible for Donor Leave if they are scheduled to work when they become donors.
-If Donor Leave is approved, these employees will be paid for the time they would have worked during the 6 contiguous calendar weeks following an organ donation or the single calendar week following a bone marrow donation.
-The 6- or 1-week period is measured from the date the employee's leave begins.
+Intermittent, daily, hourly, and temporary employees are eligible for Donor Leave if they are scheduled to work on the days Donor Leave is medically necessary.
 Payment for holidays that occur during the Donor Leave period will be according to the current pay plan.

-To qualify for Donor Leave, an employee must exhaust all of his or her sick leave.
-The employee must provide written verification to the appointing power that he or she will be an organ or bone marrow donor and that there is a medical necessity for the donation.
+To qualify for Donor Leave, an employee must exhaust all of the employee’s sick leave.
+The employee must provide written verification to the appointing power that the employee will be an organ or bone marrow donor and that there is a medical necessity for the donation.
 This benefit does not apply to employees who donate organs after their deaths.

 An employee on Donor Leave shall continue to be eligible for salary adjustments and shall receive credit for annual leave, vacation, sick leave, or any other benefit that would normally accrue during such a work period.